Neural Diffusion Processes

 \section{Abstract}

-Gaussian processes provide an elegant framework for specifying prior and posterior distributions over functions.
-They are, however, also computationally expensive, and limited by the expressivity of their covariance function.
-We propose Neural Diffusion Processes (NDPs), a novel approach based upon diffusion models, that learns to sample from distributions over functions.
-Using a novel attention block we are able to incorporate properties of stochastic processes, such as exchangeability, directly into the NDP's architecture.
-We empirically show that NDPs are able to capture functional distributions that are close to the true Bayesian posterior of a Gaussian process.
-This enables a variety of downstream tasks, including hyperparameter marginalisation and Bayesian optimisation.
+Neural network approaches for meta-learning distributions over functions have desirable properties such as increased flexibility and a reduced complexity of inference.
+Building on the successes of denoising diffusion models for generative modelling, we propose Neural Diffusion Processes (NDPs), a novel approach that learns to sample from a rich distribution over functions through its finite marginals.
+By introducing a custom attention block we are able to incorporate properties of stochastic processes, such as exchangeability, directly into the NDP's architecture.
+We empirically show that NDPs can capture functional distributions close to the true Bayesian posterior, demonstrating that they can successfully emulate the behaviour of Gaussian processes and surpass the performance of neural processes.
+NDPs enable a variety of downstream tasks, including regression, implicit hyperparameter marginalisation, non-Gaussian posterior prediction and global optimisation.